ad4mx/spinoff/README.md

 ```bash
 cargo run --example stop_and_persist
 ```
+Other examples can be found in the [documentation](https://docs.rs/spinoff/latest/spinoff/).
 ## 🚧 Contributing

 Any contributions to this crate are highly appreciated.
-If you have any ideas/suggestions/bug fixes, please open an issue or a pull request.
+If you have any ideas/suggestions/bug fixes, please open an [issue](https://github.com/ad4mx/spinoff/issues) or a [pull request](https://github.com/ad4mx/spinoff/pulls).
 If you like the project, [star this project on GitHub.](https://github.com/ad4mx/spinoff)

 ## 📑 License